starling021/Phishing-API/README.md

-# To Use the API for Capturing Credentials :
+# To Use the API for Capturing Credentials from Fake Sites :

 Rapid & Easy Deployment API for Phishing During Pentest Engagements.
 Output to MySQL/Web Table &amp; Slack Bot.
 Supports BEEF Hooking & HaveIBeenPwned!